 - In a large bowl, whisk the 2 cups of flour, cornstarch, sugar, baking powder, and salt combining well.

-- In a 2 cup measure, add cream, oil, eggs and extract then whisk with fork.
+- In a 2 cup measure, add cream, oil, milk, eggs, and extract.
+Whisk with a fork and combine well.

 - Pour the wet ingredients over the dry and use a spatula or fork to combine.
-The batter will be very thick.
+The batter will be thick.
+Mix just until combined.
+Over mixing will result in tough muffins with tunneling throughout.

 - Scoop batter into muffin pan filling to top.